berkusxandd/cpp09_42/README.md

 # Ex01: Reverse Polish Notation
 Your program must take an inverted Polish mathematical expression as an argument.
 It must be able to handle operations with these tokens: "+ - / *".

+# Ex02: PMergeMe
+Sorting arrays with merge-sort and Ford-Johnson algorithm.